thosgood/this-weeks-finds/markdown/201-250/week212.md

     xy = yx

-you\'re saying that there\'s no difference between the *first* particle being in state x and the *second* particle being in state y, and the other way around.
-In other words, the particles don\'t have little name tags on them saying who they are.
+you're saying that there's no difference between the *first* particle being in state x and the *second* particle being in state y, and the other way around.
+In other words, the particles don't have little name tags on them saying who they are.

-This seems reasonable, and particles satisfying this rule are called
-\"bosons\".
-But, there\'s another popular option, called \"fermions\":
+This seems reasonable, and particles satisfying this rule are called "bosons".
+But, there's another popular option, called "fermions":

     xy = -yx

-Here again, the particles don\'t have name tags, since if we put the whole system in the state xy and check to see if it\'s in the state yx, we get the same answer as when we check to see if it\'s in the state xy!
+Here again, the particles don't have name tags, since if we put the whole system in the state xy and check to see if it's in the state yx, we get the same answer as when we check to see if it's in the state xy!
 See:

     |<xy,yx>|2 = |<xy,-xy>|2